a4my/a4my/README.md

   <summary> <b>About&nbsp;Me&nbsp;ℹ️&nbsp;</b></summary>
   <br/>

-Currently studying web development on my own and planning on applying for my first role as a junior developer in early 2022.
+Originally, I started out as a musician and a guitar teacher, and I played in a relatively busy rock band for 10 years in London.
+During my years in the band, I also worked in food retail, finance, customer service and sales either as a manager, a salesman or as a customer and support advisor.

+After turning for good the music chapter of my life at the end of 2019, the need for a career change, creativity and learning new things led me to studying web development.

 I started studying web development part-time, after work and during my weekends, in May 2020.
 And a year later, I quit my job to study web development full time.

-Originally, I started out as a musician and a guitar teacher, and I played in a relatively busy rock band for 10 years.
-During my years in the band, I also worked in food retail, finance, customer service and sales either as a manager, a salesman or as a customer and support advisor.

-After turning for good the music chapter of my life at the end of 2019, the need for a career change, creativity and learning new things led me to studying web development.
+Fast forward to March 2022, I landed my first junior developer role at PageSuite in Ashford where I started learning and working with Angular.

 </details>

 <details>
   <summary> <b>What I've been studying 🌱</b></summary>
   <br/>

-At first I wanted to only focus on studying HTML, CSS, Sass and JavaScript, but the more I've been learning the more I discovered new things and developed a genuine interest for frontend and backend technologies such as React, NodeJS, APIs and the MERN stack in general.
+At first I wanted to only focus on studying HTML, CSS, Sass and JavaScript, but the more I was learning the more I discovered new things and developed a genuine interest for frontend and backend technologies such as React, NodeJS, APIs and the MERN stack in general.
+Recently I've added Angular to my studying routine since my junior developer role at PAgeSuite involve using Angular.

 </details>

 <details>
   <summary> <b>What I'm currently working on 🔨</b></summary>
   <br/>

-In order to apply for my first role as a junior developer soon, I'm currently working on my own website to list all the projects I've created.
-I'm also building a few more MERN projects to include on my portfolio and website, and I'm hoping to finish working very soon on the social media app I've recently started building!
+In my spare time I'm building a MERN projects and websites to include on my portfolio and website, and I'm hoping to finish working very soon on the social media app I've recently started building!

 </details>

 <details>